I love TEDxGatewayArch so much that I be

 So, Dear Meeting Planner Valentine, won’t you be mine?
 Happy Valentine’s Day to you; may your day be filled with chocolates, flowers and candlelit dinners for two.
 And if you need a “partner” to help you find the perfect site for your meeting attendees, add me to your speed dial; 636-797-3405.

-*Thank you to Zastavki for the image!“How you are in your inner life is a reflection of how you do things in your outer life,” says Dr. Greenfield, Assistant Clinical Professor of Psychiatry at the University of Connecticut School of Medicine.
+you've got mail“How you are in your inner life is a reflection of how you do things in your outer life,” says Dr. Greenfield, Assistant Clinical Professor of Psychiatry at the University of Connecticut School of Medicine.
 Dr. Greenfield recently appeared in a segment on The Today Show which aired on January 22, 2013.
 He shared some very interesting insights about our inboxes and who we are.
 Take a look at the following to find out what your inbox says about you:

 Tidy Inbox-ers regularly discard emails they no longer need, organize emails into folders, do not allow emails to pile up and actually work to keep their inbox set at zero.
 These folks also tend to have clean, organized closets and cars; they are the detail-oriented types among us.